Squeezing information from radio surveys to probe the primordial Universe: Conclusions

 \section{Conclusions}

-The MeerKLASS pilot survey \cite{Wang:2020lkn} on the MeerKAT precursor telescope of SKA-MID, has provided HI IM maps both in SD and IF mode.
-This has allowed the detection of the SD power spectrum in cross correlation with galaxies \cite{Cunnington:2022uzo} and the auto-power in IF mode \cite{Paul:2023yrr}.
-The measurements in SD mode will see a major advance when the SKA is operating, while the early IF mode measurements will be vastly improved when HIRAX takes data.

-We have shown how to combine these observations in a novel way to give significantly stronger constraints on $\fnll$ than was previously thought possible.
+We have shown how to combine SD and IF observations of HI IM maps in a novel way to give significantly stronger constraints on $\fnll$ than was previously thought possible.
 In fact, this method will improve on the Planck results by around a factor of 2, using only a few thousand triangles per redshift bin.
 The bimodal bispectrum improves constraints relative to the sum of the individual surveys by a factor of $\sim4$, which is equivalent to a much larger SD or IF array.

-It is in fact the only way to get any strong constraints on local PNG from the HI intensity bispectrum.
+The key aspect of combining SD and IF modes, is that we identified a scale regime where instrumental noise is small and free from other systematics.
+This enables exceptionally clean measurements of the squeezed bispectrum, containing sufficient squeezed triangle configurations to impose tight constraints on local PNG.
+This synergy between SD and IF modes is critical for achieving high-precision results on local PNG.

+The surveys considered here (SKA and HIRAX) are not the largest possible, as they are intended to serve as test cases to demonstrate the potential of this technique rather than to enable direct comparisons with forecasts from other current or future surveys.
+Utilizing larger surveys, such as future HI IM projects (e.g., SKA Phase 2, PUMA), could further tighten constraints, surpassing any current forecasts.
+Indeed, our results already outperform constraints from current galaxy surveys with comparable fields of view to those used here, such as Euclid \cite{Karagiannis2018} and DESI \cite{Rezaie:2023lvi}, with constraints improving substantially as survey parameters are optimized and information from all available triangle configurations is incorporated.

-We highlight the point that a substantial part of the constraining power comes from the IF mode signal.
-Therefore, the results will improve even further if the IF instrumental noise can be reduced.
-By contrast, the method is not so sensitive to the SD mode noise (see \Cref{fig:vary_SD_specs}).
-Instead, the SD signal is sensitive to the loss of very large scales $\kpar<\kparmin$ (see \Cref{fig:contour_z,fig:all_surveys_sigma_fnl2}), so that further improvement requires advances in foreground cleaning and long-wavelength $\kpar$-mode reconstruction.
+A substantial part of the constraining power comes from the IF mode signal, implying that the results will improve even further if the IF instrumental noise can be reduced.
+By contrast, the method is not so sensitive to the SD mode noise.
+Instead, the SD signal is sensitive to the loss of very large scales $\kpar<\kparmin$, so that further improvement requires advances in foreground cleaning and long-wavelength $\kpar$-mode reconstruction.
+The sensitivity of the results to the assumed value of $\kparmin$ is also examined.
+While all cases are impacted, the advantage of the bimodal approach over the combined signal from the SD and IF modes remains largely unchanged, highlighting the effectiveness of the proposed approach in constraining local PNG from HI IM surveys.